-Once open, select the board Tools > Board > Arduino/Genuino Uno and select the proper COM port for your FTDI board under Tools > Port.
-Upload the code by hitting the upload button.
+Open the OpenLog sketch you would like to upload under Tools>Board menu, select the "Arduino Redboard", and select the proper COM port for your FTDI board under Tools>Port.

+Upload the code.

 That's it!
-Your Qwiic OpenLog is now programmed with new firmware.
+Your OpenLog is now programmed with new firmware.